 Located next to the ancient deer stones outside Mörön in Northern Mongolia and about an hour drive from Lake Hovsgol, Tultiin Tokhoi camp is the all-time favourite of our guests from accross the world.
 Well equipped gers with comfortable beds offer amazing views of the Delger River and mountains from their terraces.
 The largest structure on site is the wooden restaurant / bar with stylish carvings.
 It is also the social centrepiece where you can share stories of your adventures with the fellow travellers staying at the ger camp.

-But probably the most unique characteristic of Tultiin Tokhoi is its atmosphere created by its friendly, English speaking owner, Esse, who is also a local guide.
-Esse is always more than happy to share his knowledge and expertise in the history and sights of the Northern Mongolia.
+But probably the most unique characteristic of Tultiin Tokhoi is its atmosphere created by its friendly, English speaking owner, Esee, who is also a local guide.
+Esee is always more than happy to share his knowledge and expertise in the history and sights of the Northern Mongolia.
 During summer months you may also experience a local ethnic performance, which is often staged in the camp.

 3. Red Rock

-Red Rock is a small ger camp set in a remote part of East Gobi Desert, inside the Ikh Nart National Park and offers a truly off the beaten track experience.
+Red Rock is a small ger camp set in a remote part of East Gobi Desert, inside one of Mongolia’s most beautiful National Park’s – Ikh Nart, and offers a truly off the beaten track experience.
 The surroundings are mainly rocky with a little scrub vegetation and Red Rock’s main advantage is that it is very quiet – it is probably the be the best camp on our list to unwind and just enjoy being in this special part of the Gobi.
 Gorgeous sunsets, picturesque landscapes and blue sky compliment the almost spiritual atmosphere.

 Red Rock is a low impact camp, which means no running water, no generators, and no permanent structures.
 The beds are comfortable and large and furnishing include characterful table and chairs, place for luggage and a small wash stand.
 Facilities are simple, but clean and functional.
 Toilets are a compost-style, housed in a clean wooden cabin with comfortable seats and hand washing facilities.
 Showers are housed in a traditional ger with water heated by sun and on a dried camel dung fuelled fire.